snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 >[!NOTE]
 > GCA can be installed on a different Windows machine and need not be on the same machine as the On-premises server.
 The machine can help generate App ID and secret which can be used for the setup.
 You must ensure that the GCA machine is on during the crawling.
-> You may find answers to common GCA realted questions in [FAQ section](./frequently-asked-questions.md) .
+> You may find answers to common GCA related questions in [FAQ section](./frequently-asked-questions.md) .

 ### 4. Install the Confluence on-premises plugin